On this page

 Legal obligations

-The CHED-P completed by the person responsible for the load in IPAFFS is a legal declaration.
-As the person responsible for the load, when you sign off the CHED-P in IPAFFS you are confirming that:
+The CHED-P as completed by the person responsible for the load in IPAFFS is a legal declaration.
+As the person responsible for the load, when you submit the CHED-P for certification in IPAFFS you are confirming that:

 I, the undersigned operator responsible for the consignment detailed above, certify that to the best of my knowledge and belief the statements made in Part I of this document are true and complete, and I agree to comply with the requirements of retained Regulation 2017/625 on official controls, including payment for official controls, as well as for re-dispatching consignments, quarantine or isolation of consignments, or costs of destruction and disposal where necessary.